Student use of a quantum simulation and visualization tool: Introduction

 \section{Introduction}

 Due to the recent attention on quantum technologies and their economic impact as a result of the so-called second quantum revolution~\cite{Deutsch}, efforts are increasingly focused on educating the next generation of individuals who will make up the backbone of the quantum workforce.
-As such, current research is increasingly focusing on how higher education institutions can provide the preparation required for people to be successful in this emerging industry and to bring quantum technologies out of academic labs and into society~\cite{Heather_2020}.
+As such, current research is increasingly focusing on how higher education institutions can provide the preparation required for people to be successful in this emerging industry and to bring quantum technologies out of academic labs and into society~\cite{Heather_2020, Asfaw}.
+Additionally, the quantum workforce must draw from a wide range of backgrounds, requiring educators to build quantum literacy among individuals that have less mathematical background than the typical physics graduate.

 To be able to meet this demand for a quantum literate workforce, the community needs to develop new quantum curricula at all levels \cite{Stadermann, Heather_2020, QSmartWorkforce}, effective methods of teaching quantum mechanics to address common student difficulties in learning the relevant material~\cite{Singh_2015, vanJoolingen_2017}, and tools that allow students to visualize and explore quantum systems (e.g., those described in Refs.~\cite{QUILTS, QUVIS, PhET_QM}).
 If implemented effectively, these efforts will allow students to gain the skills necessary to contribute to the development and deployment of quantum technologies.